didx-xyz/aries-cloudapi-python/helm/acapy-cloud/README.md

-# ACA-Py Cloud Helm Chart
+# acapy-cloud Helm Chart

-This Helm chart deploys a complete stack of ACA-Py (Aries Cloud Agent Python) components for managing decentralized identities and verifiable credentials.
+This Helm chart deploys a complete stack of ACA-Py related components for managing decentralized identities and verifiable credentials.

 ## Overview